TEE TIMES TRIAL AT ENMORE PARK

 During the trial we will be taking all comments on board, making any adjustments that we feel are necessary and practical.
 After the trial we will continue to take comments and there will be a full review distributed to members.

-The trial will last just for 96 hours of bookable times, and we hope that all our members will put aside any reservations they have and embrace it.
+The trial will last just for 144 hours (extended from 96 hours) of bookable times, and we hope that all our members will put aside any reservations they have and embrace it.
 In short, please give it a chance and don’t’ dismiss it out of hand before it even begins.